-The United Nations’ meeting has been held in Paris from 30 November to 12 December 2015.
-One day after the official deadline the 196 countries present at the conference have been able to find an agreement aiming at limiting global warming to “well below 2℃ above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5℃”.
-EU leadership helped to overcome substantial diversity in interests and views among countries participating in the UN’s COP21 meeting in Paris in 2015.
+It is only one day after the official end date that the 196 countries present at the conference were able to find an agreement aiming at limiting global warming to “well below 2℃ above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5℃”.
+Europe’s leadership was instrumental to overcome substantial diverging interests and views among countries participating in the UN’s COP21 meeting in Paris in 2015.
 As a result, the conference agreed an ambitious target to limit global temperature rises and a binding commitment to submit national plans for ever-greater reductions in greenhouse gas emissions.
 From now, the EU refining industry needs a framework in which it can show how to satisfy the growing global demand for energy while at the same time limiting GHG emissions.
-This is one of the most critical challenges of our time,
+This is one of the most critical challenges of our time.

 The EU negotiators’ team should be commended for their efforts to help other countries developing comparable regulatory tools.
 Further efforts will be needed to ensure that this will lead to effective global action and equitable commitments from all parties of the agreement, leading in turn to the establishment of a competitive level playing field among world economies.

-FuelsEurope supports international efforts to address the risks of climate change and European refiners are uniquely qualified to contribute.
-However, they can only do so on a competitive level playing field.
+The international efforts to address the risks of climate change are of course supported by FuelsEurope the European refiners which it represents.
+These are uniquely qualified to contribute to these efforts, however, they can only do so on a competitive level playing field.